-Our Peer Educators facilitate workshops in pairs, using a co-facilitation model.
-DIAL Peer Educators are trained to utilize interactive activities that engage student in self-reflection, learn from each other, and build skills to help them contribute to a more inclusive, equitable, and just campus community.
-Our Peer Educators gain leadership experience, career development, opportunities for creativity, develop cultural competency, and build social justice facilitation skills that respond to the needs of diverse audiences.
-These social justice facilitation skills include: managing group dynamics, communication and empathy, an awareness of oneself and historical and contemporary social justice issues and knowing how to apply this knowledge to optimize learning for participants (Magold, 2009; Adams, 2007; Landreman et al., 2008).
+Our DIAL Peer Educators facilitate workshops in pairs, using a co-facilitation model.
+Their training is rooted in Intergroup Dialogue (IGD) from a foundation in Indigenous and settler colonial framework.
+Our Peer Educators gain leadership experience, career development, opportunities for creativity, develop cultural competency, multipartial facilitation, and other build social justice facilitation skills that respond to the needs of diverse audiences.
+These social justice facilitation skills can include, but not limited to: managing group dynamics, communication and empathy, global listening, probing question techniques, de-escalation methods and conflict-resolution techniques, etc.

 PEER EDUCATORS